CPR and Basic Life Support (BLS)

 Give recue breaths making sure lungs are filling with air

-UC Davis Health System offers a number of options for CPR that are appropriate of all levels of health system staff and community participants in the Sacramento area.
-The course matrix below explains the CPR courses available at UC Davis Health System.
+UC Davis Health offers a number of options for CPR that are appropriate of all levels of UC Davis Health staff and community participants in the Sacramento area.
+The course matrix below explains the CPR courses available at UC Davis Health.
 See each class webpage for more detailed course information and registration.

-UC Davis Health System CPR courses meet Joint Commission requirements for health system staff and are only open to employees.
+UC Davis Health CPR courses meet Joint Commission requirements for UC Davis Health staff and are only open to employees.
 Certificaties of achievement will be available upon completion.
 If you need an AHA CPR card you should take an AHA course.
 AHA courses are open to employees and community participants.
 AHA CPR cards will be awarded upon successful completion.

 Employees who have taken CPR outside of UC Davis may submit their card to our office by fax, inter-office mail or e-mail.
 Only AHA cards can be accepted per hospital policy 3010.